This (less than) 30 minute pork stir fry is my latest international recipe, It is so easy to do and tastes just wonderful.

 This amazing 30 minute pork stir fry comes together in a wok or deep non stick skillet to make a dish that will satisfy the appetites of your hungry crew and meet your desire for a simple, and really fast dinner.

-I added a few Chinese flavors to this base, as well as some tasty fresh veggies from the produce section of Food Lion, and the end result is just out of this world!
+I added a few Asian flavors to this base, as well as some tasty fresh veggies from the produce section of Food Lion, and the end result is just out of this world!

 Times a wasting!
 It’s time to get cracking on my 30 minute pork stir fry.

 The last step is to mix in the softened rice noodles and Voila!
 You have an easy but VERY TASTY 30 minute pork stir fry.
-Real Flavor, Real Fast, for sure!!
+Lots of flavor – really quickly, for sure!!

 - 2 tbsp peanut oil, divided